 Our Student Body and Community

-The school accepts only a small fraction of over 1,100 applicants who undertake the stringent admissions process of national auditions and interviews.
-Students choose one of 15 specialized areas of study.
+The school accepts only a small fraction of over 1,500 applicants each year who undertake the stringent admissions process of national auditions and interviews.
+Students apply and enter one of twleve undergraduate (BFA) majors or three graduate (MFA) programs.

-The current enrollment numbers approximately 340 students from around the United States and several other countries. the faculty/student ratio of one-to-six allows for the continuous interaction and supervision essential for professional theatre training.
+The current enrollment numbers approximately 370 students from around the United States and several other countries.
+The faculty/student ratio of one-to-six allows for the continuous interaction and supervision essential for professional theatre training.
 A majority of the faculty and staff maintain their connections and professional work in all aspects of Chicago's renowned and thriving theatre industry.

 The Theatre School of DePaul University provides conservatory-based professional theatre training of the highest caliber.
 From its origins in 1925 as the Goodman School of Drama to our present home at DePaul University, The Theatre School fuels the Chicago, national, and international theatre communities with new generations of exceptional theatre practitioners, leaders, and thinkers.